bebo-dot-dev/asustor-dropbox/README.md

 ![Screenshot 2](/screenshots/Screenshot 2016-10-16 15:53:32.png)

 ### Why bother?
-I couldn't get the [Asustor provided dropbox app](http://forum.asustor.com/viewforum.php?f=59) reliable and safely working.
+I couldn't get the [Asustor provided dropbox app](http://forum.asustor.com/viewforum.php?f=59) reliably and safely working.
 The full story is here: http://forum.asustor.com/viewtopic.php?f=59&t=8202

 ### What does this do?
 At the present time this app only supports dropbox upload.
 Full 2 way sync may be supported in the future.